fosterchild1/AptInt/docs/documentation.md

 Max: (...AptInt) -> boolean, -- O(n)
 Clamp: (n: AptInt, min: AptInt, max: AptInt) -> AptInt, -- O(n)
 ```

+# Syntax
+You can use an AptInt in two ways:
+1. Calling the raw functions - this is the faster way.
+You can only pass in AptInts and not other data types, with the exception of `LeftShift` and `RightShift`.
+2. Using arithmetic operators directly - AptInt supports operators such as `+`, `-`, `*`, `/`, `^`, `%`, and they also allow you to use other data types like numbers or strings directly, at the cost of performance.

 # Example Usage
 Below is example usage of almost all functions provided by Aptint.luau and Extensions.luau.
 It is also timed and usually finishes in 5 milliseconds, with most of the time being spent on exponentiation.